 DO: To begin putting our gifts into practice without comparing ourselves to others.

 ACTIVITY TO START YOUR TIME WITH YOUR GROUP:

 Part of the goal for this semester is that you do not just have small groups, but groups who get to know each other...and get to laugh together...and share life together.
-This game will hopefully help your group to start the night in a fun way.
+Here again are two options you can use if you want: